 An integral part of the student experience at CCDS are opportunities to go off campus and learn in the field.
 Field work varies by grade level and the trips may adjust year-to-year based on the projects, but getting kids out into the world is a foundational piece of what we value for students at CCDS.
 Most grade levels take three to five off campus learning trips per year, utilizing the local area resources, Chico State, and other learning sites.

-Our middle school is an exciting part of our K-8 school.
-While we connect with the K-5 campus regularly, students also have an opportunity to develop with their middle school peers in our dedicated 6-8th grade building.
+Our middle school is an exciting part of our TK-8 school.
+While we connect with the TK-5 campus regularly, students also have an opportunity to develop with their middle school peers in our dedicated 6-8th grade building.

 Our middle school students have six class periods per day.
 Through the course of each day, students have English, math, science history and PE.
 Students will also take an elective class each quarter and will be a part of an Advisory group.
 As students move into middle school, the academic rigor increases while also maintaining high levels of support for students to find success.

-- Electives: Students have a choice of electives for the 55 minute period at the end of the day Tuesday, Wednesday, and Thursday.
-Electives change year-to-year.
-Some that have been offered include: Robotics, Improv, Art, Engineering Design Challenge, Creative Writing, Entrepreneurship, Fitness, Civic Engagement, Theater, Teaching Assistant, Yearbook, and Leadership.
-Typically 9-10 choices are offered per quarter, making the class size about 17-23 per class.
+- Electives: Students have a choice of electives for the 55 minute period at the end of the day on Tuesday, Wednesday, and Thursday.
+We offer one of the most varied and dynamic elective programs in the area.
+Courses include: Robotics, Improv, Cooking, Engineering Design Challenge, Creative Writing, Entrepreneurship, Fitness, Civic Engagement, Garden, Theater, 3-D Computer Design, Art, Sewing, Hands-on Science Lab, Guitar, Teaching Assistant, Yearbook, and Leadership.
+We typically offer 9-10 choices per quarter, making the class size about 17-23 per class.

 The CCDS Middle School is located across the street from our main campus, in a building that is known to many locals as the old Salvation Army.
 It contains six classrooms, a large common area and our business offices.
 The "common area" is used by the teachers as a flexible work space and learning area, allowing students to work in a real-world, flexible learning environment.
 We were recently awarded a grant by Lowe’s to put a MakerSpace in the common area, which we have been building this year.